Qualtrics International Inc. (XM) Shares Up Despite Recent Market Volatility

 XM’s Market Performance

-XM’s stock has seen a 3.27% increase for the week, with a 8.93% rise in the past month and a 68.96% gain in the past quarter.
-The volatility ratio for the week is 1.35%, and the volatility levels for the past 30 days are at 2.75% for Qualtrics International Inc. The simple moving average for the last 20 days is 4.96% for XM stock, with a simple moving average of 41.57% for the last 200 days.
+XM stock saw an increase of 0.11% in the past week, with a monthly gain of 10.36% and a quarterly increase of 70.16%.
+The volatility ratio for the week is 0.31%, and the volatility levels for the last 30 days are 2.39% for Qualtrics International Inc. (XM).
+The simple moving average for the last 20 days is 3.57% for XM stock, with a simple moving average of 40.93% for the last 200 days.

 Analysts’ Opinion of XM